-The WIOA strives to ensure federal investments in employment and training programs are evidence-based, data-driven, and accountable to participants and tax-payers.
+The WIOA strives to ensure federal investments in employment and training programs are evidence-based, data-driven, and accountable to participants and taxpayers.
 One way WIOA strives to accomplish this is by requiring the core programs to report on common performance indicators.
 Under the WIOA, all six core programs will report on the following indicators of performance:

 - Employment Rate 2nd Quarter After Exit

 - Employment Rate 4th Quarter After Exit

 - Median Earnings 2nd Quarter After Exit

-- Credential Attainment\
+- Credential Attainment

-- Measurable Skill Gains\
+- Measurable Skill Gains

 - Educational Functioning Level

 - Secondary School Diploma

 - Transcript/Report Card

 - Progress Towards Established Milestones

 - Skills Progression (Passage of an Exam)

-- Effectiveness in Serving Employers\\
+- Effectiveness in Serving Employers

 - Retention with the Same Employer

 - Repeat Business Customers

+- These performance indicators do not apply to Wagner-Peyser and JVSG.

+- This performance indicator does not apply to TAA.

 The standardization of WIOA indicators of performance introduces the ability to "share" performance across core and non-core programs, which enables multiple programs to take credit for co-enrolled participants.
-For example, if a participant is co-enrolled in Title I Adult, and Title IV VR, both programs can take performance credit for the recognized credential obtained from attending training funded by Title IV.
-For Title I programs, subrecipient staff should enter performance information (credentials, MSG, etc.) received through other core programs into CalJOBS to ensure performance credit is received.
+For example, if a participant is co-enrolled in Title I Dislocated Worker, and TAA programs, both programs can take performance credit for the recognized credential obtained from attending training funded by TAA.
+For Title I programs, subrecipient staff should enter performance information (i.e., credentials, MSG, etc.) received through other core programs into CalJOBS to ensure performance credit is received.
 Additionally, up to three Local Workforce Development Areas (Local Areas) can share performance for a participant that is co-enrolled across Local Areas.